cncf/glossary/content/en/_index.md

 title: "Cloud Native Glossary"
 ---

 # Cloud Native Glossary

-The CNCF Cloud Native Glossary Project is intended to be used as a reference for common terms used when talking about cloud native applications.
+## Origin
+The Cloud Native Glossary is a project led by the CNCF Business Value Subcommittee (BVS).
+Its goal is to explain cloud native concepts in clear and simple language without requiring any previous technological knowledge.

-## Working with definitions
+## Contributing

-Each term falls under one of three categories: Technology, Property, or Concept.
+Everybody is invited to suggest changes, additions, and improvements to the Cloud Native Glossary.
+We employ a community-driven process governed by the CNCF to develop and improve upon this shared lexicon.
+This Glossary provides a vendor-neutral platform to organize a shared vocabulary around cloud native technologies.
+Contributions are welcome from all participants who abide by the project's purpose and charter.

-Please see [How To Contribute](/how-to/) for information on how to help with this project.
-Before submitting a PR, please ensure you follow the [Style Guide](/style-guide/).
+Anyone who wishes to make a contribution, may submit a GitHub issue or create a pull request.
+For more information please see [How To Contribute](/how-to/) please ensure you follow the [Style Guide](/style-guide/).

 ## Acknowledgements